carpentries/instructor-training/_episodes/15-carpentries.md

 teaching: 20
 exercises: 25
 questions:
-- "How is The Carpentries organized and run?"
+- "How is The Carpentries organised and run?"
 - "What is the difference between SWC, DC, and LC workshops?"
 - "How do you run a Carpentries workshop?"
 objectives: